kalekundert/bind_dna/notebook/20200312_combine_b1h_plasmids/combine_b1h_plasmids.rst

 efficiency or being able to read my barcodes that these modular systems may get in the way of.

 Assembly
 ========
-6 parts:
+7 parts:

-- HIS/URA from pH3U3
+- f35: pSC101 from pH3U3
+- f36: terminator from gBlock
-- rpoA-zif268 from pB1H1
+- f37: rpoA-zif268 from pB1H1
+- f38: barcode, terminator from gBlock
+- f39: HIS/URA from pH3U3
-- AmpR from p004
+- f40: AmpR from p004
-- pSC101 from pH3U3
+- f41: λ t0 terminator from pH3U3

-- Terminators from gBlock
+7 Golden gate junctions:

+- CTCC: SR022
+- CTTA: SR045
+- ACTA: SR069
+- GGTA: SR086
+- AGAT: SR091
+- AATG: SR123
+- ATGG: SR151

+I used the Potapov2018/37C Golden Gate junctions, which was a bit of a mistake because I'll actually be doing this assembly using the 5h cycled 16°C/37°C protocol.
+I'm sure it'll be fine, though.